gurleenwadhwa-13/gurleenwadhwa-13/readme.md

 - I'm Gurleen Wadhwa, a Junior Software Engineer with 1.5 years of experience in seed-stage startup.
 - I have worked professionaly in small fast paced agile teams as full stack engineer, and proficient in JS, React, Python, Flask, MongoDB, AWS.
-- Currently diving my handds in Web Development and a bit of Web3.
+- Currently diving deep in Web Dev and AI Agents.
-- I have programmed in Java, C, Javascript, and x86-64 AT&T Assembly in University and always looking for new challenges in these domains.
+- I have programmed in Java, C, Javascript, Python and x86-64 AT&T Assembly in University and always looking for new challenges in these domains.
+I am interested in Compilers, API Development, Distributed Systems and Database Internals.

 #
 ### 🧰 Languages and Tools